wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/share-cloud-flow/includes/exercise-send-copy.md

 In this exercise, you'll create a cloud flow, send a copy of the cloud flow to yourself, and then test the cloud flow.

 > [!IMPORTANT]
-> Use a test environment.
+> Use a test environment for the exercise.

-## Task 1: Create cloud flow
+## Task 1: Create a cloud flow

 In this task, you'll create a cloud flow that will send a daily weather notification for a given city.